getgrav/grav/README.md

 We appreciate any contribution to Grav, whether it is related to bugs, grammar, or simply a suggestion or improvement!
 Please refer to the [Contributing guide](CONTRIBUTING.md) for more guidance on this topic.

 ## Security issues
-If you discover a possible security issue related to Grav or one of its plugins, please send an email to the core team at contact@getgrav.org and we'll address it as soon as possible.
+If you discover a possible security issue related to Grav or one of its plugins, please email the core team at contact@getgrav.org and we'll address it as soon as possible.

 # Getting Started